-Gluten free egg-free vanilla donuts are soft, cakey, and delicious.
+Gluten free no egg donuts are soft, cakey, and delicious.
+You will never know they are allergen-friendly!
 These gluten free donuts are a quick and easy breakfast idea and great to eat on the road.
-These yummy donuts are gluten free, dairy-free, and yeast-free and they taste so good you will never know it!
+Dust them in powdered sugar, dip them in chocolate, or enjoy them plain!

-At the Fearless Dining home, we aren't strangers to food allergies at all.
-We have been eating gluten free for over 10 years, but I am trying to start making more egg-free foods too.
-Making dietary adjustments is trial and error, but once you get the hang of it, it becomes easier, I promise.
+At the Fearless Dining Home, we aren’t strangers to food allergies at all.
+We have been eating gluten free for over 10 years, but I am trying to start making more egg-free foods, too.
+Making dietary adjustments is trial and error, but I promise it becomes easier once you get the hang of it.

-- Gluten free flour blend - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
+- Gluten Free Flour Blend – I tested this donut recipe with King Arthur Measure for Measure Flour.
+If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 3/4 teaspoon.

 Are you ready to make these yummy gluten free egg-free donuts?

-Step 3: Pour the wet ingredients into the dry ingredients and mix well.
-Preheat your donut maker.
+Step 3: Mix the wet ingredients into the dry ingredients.
+Preheat your donut maker or your oven.

 Cook for 4-5 minutes.
 Remove the donuts and allow cooling.

 Yes, you can definitely make this egg-free vanilla donut recipe in a donut pan.
-Preheat your oven to 350º F. When the temperature is ready, bake your donuts for 20 minutes.
+Preheat your oven to 350º F. Spray your donut pan with gluten-free baking spray.
+Pipe or spoon the donut batter into the donut pan.
+When the oven is preheated, bake your donuts for 20 minutes.

 Optional toppings: